Lucas Piazon: Wieczysta Kraków

-On 20 August 2025, Piazon joined Polish club Wieczysta Kraków, signing a two-year contract with the team.
+On 20 August 2025, Piazon departed Portugal, moving abroad to Poland, joining I liga side Wieczysta Kraków, and signed a two-year contract with the team.

 International career

-Piazon has represented Brazil at both under-15 and under-17 levels.
-At under-15 level, he helped his team to second place in the South American Under-15 Football Championship of 2009 in Bolivia, being the top goalscorer with ten goals.
+Piazon is a former Brazilian youth international, and has represented Brazil at both U15 and U17 levels.
+At U15 level, he helped his team to second place in the South American Under-15 Football Championship of 2009 in Bolivia, being the top goalscorer with ten goals.

-At the under-17 level, during an international game for Brazil's U17 squad against Paraguay, Piazon scored an extraordinary goal when he kicked the ball with such force that it broke through the side netting of the goals, in a game which they went on to lose 2–1.
-In the 2011 FIFA U-17 World Cup, he scored in a 3–3 draw against the Ivory Coast.
+At U17 level, during an international game for Brazil's U17 squad against Paraguay, Piazon scored an impressive goal when he kicked the ball with such force that it broke through the side netting of the goals, in a game which they went on to lose 2–1.
+In the 2011 U17 World Cup, he scored in a 3–3 draw against the Ivory Coast.

 Style of play

-A tactical player, Piazon is known for his flair, passing, powerful shooting, free-kicks, penalty kicks, reading of the game and clinical finishing.
+A tactical player, Piazon is mainly known for his flair, passing, powerful shooting, free-kicks, penalty kicks, reading of the game and clinical finishing.
 Piazon commented on his playing style, "I'd say my playing style is different from typical Brazilian forwards.
 When you think about these, you think about dribbles and flashy moves.
 My football is simpler and more direct.
 It's more like a midfielder playing up front.
 I like to pass quickly.
 I don't hog the ball and I don't tend to run with it."

-The media have often drawn comparisons between Piazon and Brazilian playmaker Kaká, as the pair possess similar attributes and natural technical finesse.
-Piazon also somewhat resembles Kaká.
+The media have often drawn comparisons between Piazon and former Brazilian footballing legend Kaká, who was also a playmaker, as the pair possess similar attributes and natural technical finesse.
+Piazon also somewhat resembles Kaká in appearance.
 However, Piazon has rejected comparisons saying: "I don't think [we are similar]", Piazon says of Kaká.
 "My style and his style are different because I am a winger, or a second striker, and he is a central midfielder.
 He went on to say, "I don't think the comparison is because of our style.
 I think it is because we both played at São Paulo and maybe we can look similar on the pitch sometimes."